Utah Administrative Code

 (e) assist the Level 1 teacher with classroom management and discipline;

-(f) support Level 1 teachers on an ongoing basis;
+(f) support the Level 1 teacher on an ongoing basis;

-(g) help Level 1 teachers understand the implications of student diversity for teaching and learning;
+(g) help the Level 1 teacher to understand the implications of student diversity for teaching and learning;

 (h) engage the Level 1 teacher in self-assessment and reflection; and

-(i) assist with development of Level 1 teacher's portfolio.
+(i) assist with development of the Level 1 teacher's portfolio.

-(2) Employing school districts may, following evaluation of the individual's experience, determine that teaching experience outside of the Utah public schools satisfies the teaching/experience requirement of this rule.
+(b) An employing LEA or accredited private school may, following evaluation of a Level 1 teacher's experience, determine that teaching experience outside of the Utah public schools satisfies the teaching experience requirement of this rule.

-(2) the portfolio may be reviewed by USOE staff upon request during the Level 1 teacher's second year of teaching.
+(b) The Superintendent may review the portfolio upon request during the Level 1 teacher's second year of teaching.

-(3) the portfolio shall be based upon INTASC principles; and may:
+(9) A portfolio required under Subsection (8) shall be based upon INTASC principles; and may: